Planet Pulse

 6. References

-Nestled in the heart of South Asia, Bangladesh is a nation constantly on the frontlines of climate change and natural disasters.
-Its geographical location, characterized by the convergence of the Ganges, Brahmaputra, and Meghna rivers, leaves it prone to floods, storm surges, and cyclones.
+Bangladesh is highly vulnerable to climate change and natural disasters due to its geographic position at the convergence of the Ganges, Brahmaputra and Meghna rivers, leaves it prone to floods, storm surges and cyclones.

-This vulnerability is further exacerbated by cross-boundary rivers that stretch into China, Bhutan, and Nepal, making Bangladesh a recipient of runoff waters from neighbouring regions.
-As a result, Bangladesh experiences annual floods, with approximately two-thirds of the country submerged due to monsoonal rains and Himalayan snowmelt (Sciance & Nooner, 2017).
+This vulnerability is further worsened by cross-boundary rivers that stretch into China, Bhutan and Nepal, making Bangladesh a recipient of runoff waters from neighbouring regions.
+As a result, Bangladesh experiences annual floods, with approximately two-thirds of the country submerged due to monsoonal rains and Himalayan snowmelt.
 This relentless cycle of flooding poses a significant threat to the nation’s people and economy.

 The Complex Challenge of Flooding

-Over the past few decades, Bangladesh has grappled with floods of varying magnitudes, impacting over 50% of its land area (Mirza et al., 2003).
-The reasons behind this vulnerability are multifaceted, encompassing climate patterns, topography, hydrology, and more.
+Over the past few decades, Bangladesh has faced floods of varying magnitudes, impacting over 50% of its land area.
+The reasons behind this vulnerability are multifaceted, encompassing climate patterns, topography, hydrology and more.
 This complex interplay of factors demands proactive flood management strategies to safeguard the country’s future.

 Flood Management in Bangladesh

-One of the key factors contributing to the increased frequency and scale of flood disasters is the country’s unique geographic features, including an extensive hydraulic system and massive flood control interventions within a floodplain environment (Rahman & Salehin, 2013).
+One of the key factors contributing to the increased frequency and scale of flood disasters is Bangladesh’s unique geographic features, including an extensive hydraulic system and massive flood control interventions within a floodplain environment.

 The tropical and humid climate, influenced by the Indian monsoon, brings an average annual rainfall of 2,200-2,500 mm, with approximately 80% of this precipitation occurring during the monsoon season.
-Meanwhile, the dry season witnesses an average temperature of around 30°C (Hossain, 2003).
-These climatic conditions are central to understanding the heightened flood risks in Bangladesh.
+Meanwhile, the dry season witnesses an average temperature of around 30°C. These climatic conditions are central to understanding the heightened flood risks in Bangladesh.

 Addressing the Challenge

 In response to these challenges, Bangladesh has adopted various flood management strategies to reduce flood risk.
-Early warning systems, for instance, play a crucial role in minimizing the impact of floods.
-These systems provide advance flood forecasts for up to five days for vulnerable locations, reaching more than 600 recipients, including government offices, ministries, research organizations, and NGOs, making this strategy more cost-effective (Rahaman et al., 2017).
+Early warning systems, for instance, play a crucial role in minimising the impact of floods.
+These systems provide advance flood forecasts for up to five days for vulnerable locations, reaching more than 600 recipients, including government offices, ministries, research organisations, and NGOs, making this strategy more cost-effective.

 In the aftermath of the devastating floods during the 1990s, Bangladesh initiated the Flood Action Plan (FAP), which consists of 26 steps and aims to mitigate the extent of hazards and damages caused by floods.
-Measures include deploying rescue boats, establishing food storage systems, and seeking international aid when necessary (“Bangladesh: Flooding and Impacts,” 2021).
+Measures include deploying rescue boats, establishing food storage systems, and seeking international aid when necessary.

-Additionally, the construction of embankments along the two largest rivers in the country was a significant infrastructure investment, costing approximately $6 billion (Hossain, 2003).
+Additionally, the construction of embankments along the two largest rivers in the country was a significant infrastructure investment, costing approximately $6 billion.
 These embankments were intended to mitigate flood damage over the long term.

 Challenges on the Horizon